 Dave Gingrich, CC BY-SA 2.0, via Wikimedia Commons

 If you’re an inexperienced snorkeler, Hanauma Bay is the place to be.
 The water is calm, and fish can be seen by merely wading in.
-There is a dense coral reef a short distance from shore.
+There is a dense coral reef a short distance from the shore.
 Aside from the snorkeling possibilities, this bay is one of the most popular on Oahu!
 Because of this, the government is making an effort to preserve its flourishing yet fragile ecosystem.
 Before being able to enter the bay, there is a mandatory 9-minute safety video for all visitors.
 There is also a fee to enter the park, and reservations are required.

 14. Chow Down on Dave’s Ice Cream

-Serving award-winning, from scratch ice cream, Dave’s Ice Cream is known across the islands for its quality.
+Serving award-winning, from-scratch ice cream, Dave’s Ice Cream is known across the islands for its quality.
 Their local flavors are unique and tasty - flavors like Ube, Poha Berry, and Haupia.
 Dave’s Ice Cream has several locations around Oahu, so you’re never far from good ice cream!
 This is a great place to have a post-beach snack.